-St. Pio of Pietrelcina popularized a wonderful devotional prayer to the Sacred Heart of Jesus.
+St. Padre Pio of Pietrelcina popularized a wonderful devotional prayer to the Sacred Heart of Jesus.
 He used to pray this novena every day for those who asked his intercession.
 This short novena prayer—a prayer that takes no more than five minutes if you say it slowly like I do—is a masterclass in devotion to the Sacred Heart.

 By Dan Dellamarine